 7 February 1983: A Soviet nuclear-powered reconnaissance satellite called Kosmos 1402 re-entered the atmosphere and burned up over the southern Atlantic Ocean.
 It is unknown whether the reactor survived intact, but the remains fell into the ocean about 1,000 miles (1,600 km) east of Brazil.

 24 June 1983: The Soviet submarine K-429, a Charlie-class nuclear-powered cruise missile submarine, sank in Savannaya Bay in the Bering Sea killing at least 16 of its 120 crew.
 The vessel has been ordered to conduct a submerged torpedo launch even though still undergoing maintenance.
 In the haste to put to sea, ventilation systems had not been properly sealed and ballast tank valves were left misaligned.
 As the submarine submerged in shallow waters for a test dive, the open ventilation system led to massive flooding in forward compartments.
 The captain attempted to resurface the vessel but was foiled by the faults in the ballast tank system.
 K-429 settled to the shallow seabed about 130 ft (40 m) down.
 Luckily, most of the crew was still alive and the vessel was equipped with escape capsules to reach the surface.
 Two crewmen volunteered to ascend into the frigid Arctic waters and swim ashore to summon help.
 Despite being arrested upon reaching the coast, the men were able to bring word of the sinking to naval commanders so a rescue attempt could be launched.
 With ships waiting above, the remainder of the crew used the escape capsules to ascend to the surface.
 The vessel was salvaged the following August recovering its single reactor and any nuclear weapons aboard.
 Though later returned to service, the vessel sank again at its moorings in September 1985 killing additional crewmen.
-K-429 was raised once more and finally removed from service.
+K-429 was raised once more and finally retired.

 6 October 1986: The Soviet Yankee I class nuclear-powered ballistic missile submarine K-219 was on patrol off the Atlantic coast of the US when a missile tube began leaking.
 The incoming water mixed with liquid rocket propellants that had dripped from the missile to create toxic gases.
 The buildup of gases resulted in an explosion.
 Four crewmen perished while fighting the fires and the rest were forced to evacuate because of the toxic fumes.
 As the submarine was being towed back to port, it sank 680 miles (1,095 km) north of Bermuda taking two nuclear reactors and 16 nuclear missiles to the bottom.
 Each missile carried two warheads each and it is believed the submarine also held two nuclear torpedoes for a total of 34 nuclear warheads.